techidaily/site-windows11/source/_posts/combat-apex-crashes-effective-solutions-for-windows-11-users.md

  If there are plenty of such applications running in the background, then your system becomes prone to connectivity and crashing issues.
 The solution here is simple -- close as many background apps as possible before launching Apex Legends.

  To do this, open the Task Manager, right-click on all unnecessary background applications and choose**End Task** .
-You can also[stop these programs from launching on boot in Windows 11](https://www.makeuseof.com/windows-11-disable-startup-programs/) .
+You can also [stop these programs from launching on boot in Windows 11](https://www.makeuseof.com/windows-11-disable-startup-programs/) .

 ## 2\.
 Is Your CPU Overclocked?